 - You define your Components Attributes.
 These are the Lambda specifications for your Lambda Function.

 - You define a Lambda Pre-Action that zips your code and pulls the Component’s Attributes as command line parameters.

 - The Post Action then executes an AWS command line that deploys the zip file to Lambda passing the Attributes as command parameters.

 Note: DeployHub Credentials can be used for authentication and associated to AWS.

 Versioning the Configuration and Deploying Changes

-For every change you make in your Function’s code, specifications or pre/post actions, a new version of the Component is created, which in turn creates a new version of the Application.
+For every change made in your Function’s code, specifications, or pre/post actions, a new version of the Component is created, which in turn creates a new version of the Application.
 DeployHub tracks these versions of the Components to the Application, and only deploys the Functions that have changed, but continues to track a logical view of your new monolithic equivalent.